Village Craft and Candle

 -

-× Search bars don’t specify what they are searching within.
+× Search bars didn’t specify what they are searching within.
 Eg, FAQ, Product, Blog posts.

 The user should be able to easily tell what a search bar is intended to be used for.